spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 ### Prometheus

 Prometheus is a popular pull-based time series database that pulls metrics from the target applications from a pre-configured endpoint.
-When running in Kubernetes, Prometheus "scrapes" metrics from target applications that have a specific pod-level annotation.
-The endpoint to scrape is provided by Spring Boot, under the default path of `/actuator/prometheus`.
+Data Flow leverages the [Prometheus RSocket](https://github.com/micrometer-metrics/prometheus-rsocket-proxy) to establish a persistent, bidirectional `RSocket` connections between all Stream and Task applications and one or more `Prometheus RSocket Proxy` instances.
+Prometheus is configured to scrape each proxy instance.
+Proxies in turn use the connection to pull metrics from each application.
+The scraped metrics are viewable through Grafana dashboards.

 Out of the box, each binder middleware configuration file defines attributes to enable metrics and their supporting properties.
 You can find settings in: `src/kubernetes/server/server-config.yaml`.
 The main point of interest is the following configuration section: